serenov/Image-tracer-/README.md

 # Image-tracer
 A simple game for manually tracing the coordinates of a specific shape in an image, with a niche application such as Fourier analysis.
-It can be used to evaluate coefficients in Fourier series.<br/>
+It can be used to evaluate the coefficients in Fourier series.<br/>

 ## ABOUT THE GAME
 The game has a 9 x 9 magnified frame view of the image, the pixels in the image with solid fill (i.e, alpha 255) assigned black color and the rest assigned white.